Legislation Aimed at Addressing Sexual Misconduct in the Workplace Receives Bipartisan Support

 Seek Legal Assistance Today

-If you are experiencing sexual harassment in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are experiencing sexual harassment in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 Our sexual harassment lawyers work in both New York and New Jersey, and we offer a full suite of employment law services.
 Whatever your potential legal issues is, if it concerns employment, give our employment lawyers a call today.